About Us

 The Pop-Up Bookstore is back for PA2026.
 Once again, Book Haven and Rebel Press present a selection of books that engages with the overall kaupapa of our event, the programmed works, and our 2026 focus of Haerenga Moana: voyages of separation, transformation, reconnection.

-Artist Workshop & Talks
+Artist Workshops & Talks

 The Performance Arcade Creative Council